Hobart and William Smith Colleges: Academics

+In 2025, the Carnegie Classification of Institutions of Higher Education named HWS to their list of “Research Colleges and Universities."

 Curriculum

 The curriculum was last reviewed and revised in the 2014–15 academic year.
 Voted on by the faculty, the curriculum adopted the animating principle: Explore.
 Collaborate.
 Act.
-The revisions also adopted a Writing Enriched Curriculum model, the implementation of capstone experiences across all programs and departments and enhanced the First Year Experience.
+The revisions also adopted a Writing Enriched Curriculum model, the implementation of capstone experiences across all programs and departments, and enhanced the First Year Experience.
 Specifically, to graduate from Hobart and William Smith Colleges, students must: